 With regard to transport and highways, adequate information and detail has been included within the supporting information to demonstrate that sustainable travel choices are available in close proximity of the site.
-Acceptable details have been provided with regard to two of the three vehicular access points to ensure that the development can be safely and appropriately accessed, without undue harm to either the character and appearance of the area, existing or future residents or highway and pedestrian safety.
-The suitability of the third vehicular access will be addressed prior to the issuing of any decision notice to ensure that it is served by the requisite visibility splays.
+Acceptable details have been provided with regard to the two vehicular access points to ensure that the development can be safely and appropriately accessed, without undue harm, to either the character and appearance of the area, existing or future residents or highway and pedestrian safety.
 Furthermore, it has been demonstrated that the development will have an acceptable impact upon the Strategic Highway Network.